Exoprimal

 Exoprimal is a 2023 multiplayer third-person shooter game developed and published by Capcom.
 In the game, the player controls an "exofighter", an exosuit-equipped soldier, who must complete objectives while fighting hordes of dinosaurs with the goal of defeating the sinister artificial intelligence Leviathan.
 In gameplay, players are grouped into two teams of five, and must compete with each other to defeat waves of dinosaurs and complete objectives before the opposing team can.

 Exoprimal was released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S on July 14, 2023.
 The game received mixed reviews from critics and had sold under 940,000 units by September 2023.
+Capcom announced in July 2024 it would no longer receive new content.